Every film that has ever been nominated for an Academy Award in any category. Enjoy!

 Part of what makes this movie work so well is the subtle realization that the young boy who befriends a red balloon lives in poverty.
 Every day he goes to school, carrying his meager satchel and wearing the same ugly grey sweatsuit.
 The streets near his tenement are dingy, cold, and grey.
 It's no wonder he takes so well to the balloon; it is the most colorful thing in his otherwise drab world.
 As he spends time with his latex friend,…

-Pascal, a young school boy finds a red balloon whilst on his way to school in Paris.
+Pascal, a young Parisian boy finds a red balloon whilst on his way to school.

 He soon learns that this is no ordinary balloon and they strike up the unlikeliest of friendships.